 Social contact and collaboration are even more key to make remote learning impactful and meaningful.

 We shared creative strategies for children to share learning with their friends, including “online shared study rooms” and Zoom rooms to combine thinking routines and sharing of ideas.
-We also talked about using our “what went well” end of day routine from Adrian Bethune’s “live” in our community as part of our online learning routines.
+We also talked about using our “what went well” end of day routine from Adrian Bethune’s “live” in our community as part of our online learning routines (you can dive into the highlights and learnings from this “live” in mine and Adrian’s “Wellbeing” course).
 This could be part of a “closing circle” or reflection of the week.

 Teacher well-being is top priority.